MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-7/weekly-meeting-notes/Sprint1-meeting-notes.md

         - Use tableau which can combine three attibutes together (need more research)
     - XIE and GUO will cover external part
     - WANG will cover visualization part

+## Meeting Time: Friday

+**We are planning to have group meeting during Friday evening, the meeting notes will be complete and show on Sprint 2 Meeting Checkpoint**

+## Meeting Time: Sunday

+**We are planning to have group meeting during Sunday, the meeting notes will be complete and show on Sprint 2 Meeting Checkpoint**